 1. The Crown creator Peter Morgan didn’t have much of an interest in the royal family.

 Considering that The Crown creator Peter Morgan also wrote 2006’s The Queen (which earned Morgan an Oscar nomination for Best Original Screenplay and Helen Mirren an Oscar for her portrayal of Queen Elizabeth II), it would be easy to think that he has had a deep and lifelong interest in the royal family—but you’d be wrong.
 “It was a horrible mistake,” Morgan told Entertainment Weekly in 2019.
 “I don’t know how we’ve ended up here.”

-2. Peter Morgan was “sick” of the Queen when the idea for The Crown came about.
+2. Morgan was “sick” of the queen when the idea for The Crown came about.

 3. The Crown was originally pitched as a three-season project.

 Morgan initially envisioned The Crown as running for a total of three seasons.
 “Originally, when I went to Netflix, I was pitching it as three seasons.
 It just kept growing,” Morgan, who was glad the idea kept expanding, told EW.
 “By the time we got to the end with Claire [Foy] and Matt [Smith], I think they were ready to go somewhere else.”

 4. Claire Foy flew under the radar during auditions.